patrickbwarren/qgis3-survex-import/README.md

 To be integrated with other sources of geographical information such as maps, GPS tracks, and so on, an imported survey should be _georeferenced_.
 This means that the _spatial reference system_ (SRS) should be specified; in QGIS parlance this is referred to as a _co-ordinate reference system_ (CRS).

-The easiest way to do this is to use survex `*cs` commands in the .svx file to set an output CRS in the .3d file, then select 'CRS from .3d file' in the import dialog.
+The easiest way to do this is to use survex `*cs` and `*cs out` commands in the .svx file to set an output CRS in the .3d file, then select 'CRS from .3d file' in the import dialog.